oeg-upm/kg-reconstruction-eval/README.md

-# Reificated Knowledge Graph: Constructing or Re-construction?
-Evaluation setup
+# Constructing or Re-construction?
+An RDF reification evaluation